ofek/asciinema.github.io/docs/manual/cli/configuration.md

 !!! note

-    asciinema versions prior to 1.1 used `$HOME/.asciinema` as config directory.
-    If you have it there it's recommended to `mv $HOME/.asciinema
+    asciinema versions prior to 1.1 used `$HOME/.asciinema` for the config directory.
+If you have it there, it's recommended to `mv $HOME/.asciinema
     $HOME/.config/asciinema`.